Skip to main content

 • Trust benefits kick in before vacation or sick time are used

-• We use a broad definition of stressful or strenuous work event that is more inclusive of a firefighter’s activities
+• We use more inclusive definition of stressful or strenuous work event

 • We process payments within ten days of receipt of all completed required forms